Echad Mi Yodea: Popular culture

 The song appears in The Garden of the Finzi-Continis (film) 1970 movie, sung amidst the rise of Mussolini's racial laws and alignment with Nazi Germany.

 The Judaism section of the Stack Exchange Network of question-and-answer websites is named Mi Yodeya after this song.

 Entebbe (titled 7 Days in Entebbe in the U.S.), a 2018 crime thriller film directed by José Padilha and written by Gregory Burke, features a dance on the tunes of the Echad Mi Yodea song, choreographed by Ohad Naharin of the Batsheva dance company.

-During an episode of the interactive cartoon "Charlie Gets Fired", the user has the chance for Charlie to sing the whole song.
-This much chagrin to his boss.
+During an episode of the interactive cartoon "Charlie Gets Fired", the user has the chance for Charlie to sing the whole song, to the chagrin of his boss.